celery/ceps/draft/jumpstarter.rst

 also works great with Python's ``async/await`` support as messages are able to be asynchronously sent and awaited upon very efficiently.

-`Jumpstarter`_ comes in to fill the spot of being that fundamental/primititve library to build `Next-Gen Celery`_ on top of, while simultaneously being a modern implementation and interpretation of the `Actor Model`_ (and an `Actor System`_, or at least blocks for building one) in Python.
-For reasons why Celery would build its own library instead of using an existing Actor framework in Python, see the :ref:`Rationale` below.
+`Jumpstarter`_ comes in to fill the spot of being that fundamental/primitives library to build `Celery Next-Gen`_ on top of, while simultaneously being a modern implementation and interpretation of the `Actor Model`_ (and an `Actor System`_, or at least blocks for building one) in Python.
+For reasons why Celery would build its own library instead of using an existing Actor framework in Python, see the `Rationale`_ below.

 For the second motivation, certain bugs and issues in Celery resolve around things like chord synchronization/counting errors, very hard to reproduce concurrency issues, canvas